 where yijk is the mean yield of the ith genotype in the jth location and kth year, is a fixed intercept, is the fixed slope for genetic trend, is the year of release for the i-th variety, is the fixed slope for non-genetic trend, is the calendar year, Gi is the random main effect of the ith genotype, Lj is the random main effect of the jth location, Yk is the random main effect of the kth year, (LY)jk is the jkth random location year interaction effect, (GL)ij is the ijth random genotype location interaction effect, (GY)ik is the ikth random genotype year interaction effect, is a ijkth random genotype location year interaction effect is a ijkth error of a mean, assumed to have variance equal to half the variance of a difference of genotype means in the jkth trial.
 In order to assess the performance of the varieties in the system, we computed genotype means based on the last four years of data, taking Gi as fixed and dropping the two trend terms in (1).

+FA model

 For stability analysis based on the Finlay-Wilkinson (1963) regression, we use factor-analytic models.
 Since three-way data is available, in principle, such models could be used for the genotype-location effect, the genotype-year effect and the genotype-location-year effect (Piepho and van Eeuwijk, 2002).
 Here, we only consider the three-way effect because this has the largest number of levels.
+The model replaces the sum with a multiplicative model of the form :

+yijk=μ+βri+γtj+Gi+Lj+Yk+GLij+GYik+λiujk+vijk+eijk, (2)

-The model replaces the sum with a multiplicative model of the form , where is a slope for the i-th genotype, is a random latent score for the jk-th environment (location-year combination) and is a residual three-way effect.
+where is a slope for the i-th genotype, is a random latent score for the jk-th environment (location-year combination), is a residual three-way effect and all other terms are defined as in (1).
 The two random effects and are assumed to be independent with variance 1 and , respectively.
+This model is essentially a mixed model version of Finlay-Wilkinson regression, extended to three-way data (Piepho 1998).

+Shukla’s stability variance model

-This model is essentially a mixed model version of Finlay-Wilkinson regression, extended to three-way data (Piepho 1998) (this analysis is still pending; takes a lot of computing time).
-If the regression term is dropped, we obtain a stability variance (Shukla 1972; Piepho 1994) based on the three-way interaction .
+If the regression term is dropped, we obtain a stability variance (Shukla 1972; Piepho 1994) based on the three-way interaction :

+yijk=μ+βri+γtj+Gi+Lj+Yk+GLij+GYik+vijk+eijk, (3),

+where all terms are defined as in (2).

+Modelling variances over time

+So far we always investigated the averages of trends.
+Yet it may be that the variances change over time.
+We can include this e.g. into (1) by defining

+varGLij=σGL(1)2+riσGL(2)2

+varGYik=σGY(1)2+riσGY(2)2+tjσGY(3)2

+varGYLijk=σGYL(1)2+riσGYL(2)2+tjσGYL(3)2

+where ri and tj are defined as in (1) so that […] regression […].

+Since this leads to a maximum of five possible regression coefficients involved in modelling varGLij, varGYik and varGYLijk we fitted models with all their 32 possible combinations – ranging from none (i.e. model (1)) to all five regression coefficients in the model.
+We then selected the best model according to the AIC (Akaike Information Criterion).

 Results

-Table 3: Estimates of fixed effects (t ha-1) and variance components (t2 ha-2)
+Table 3: Model (1) estimates of fixed effects (t ha-1) and variance components (t2 ha-2)